aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 * `threshold` - (Required) Alarm threshold value, which must be a numeric value currently.
 * `triggered_count` - Number of consecutive times it has been detected that the values exceed the threshold.
 Default to 3.
 * `contact_groups` - (Required) List contact groups of the alarm rule, which must have been created on the console.
-* `start_time` - Start time of the alarm effective period.
-Default to 0 and it indicates the time 00:00.
-Valid value range: [0, 24].
-* `end_time` - End time of the alarm effective period.
-Default value 24 and it indicates the time 24:00.
-Valid value range: [0, 24].
+* `effective_interval` - (Available in 1.50.0+) The interval of effecting alarm rule.
+It foramt as "hh:mm-hh:mm", like "0:00-4:00".
+Default to "0:00-24:00".
+* `start_time` - It has been deprecated from provider version 1.50.0 and 'effective_interval' instead.
+* `end_time` - It has been deprecated from provider version 1.50.0 and 'effective_interval' instead.
 * `silence_time` - Notification silence period in the alarm state, in seconds.
 Valid value range: [300, 86400].
 Default to 86400
 * `notify_type` - Notification type.
 Valid value [0, 1].
 The value 0 indicates TradeManager+email, and the value 1 indicates that TradeManager+email+SMS
 * `enabled` - Whether to enable alarm rule.
 Default to true.